How is Montessori relevant today? Montessori professionals choose a quote from Dr Montessori’s writings and place it in today’s context.

 I often find myself explaining to a parent how the simple task of peeling a carrot is a critical part of their child’s education.
-For in the process of peeling a carrot, the young child is walking the road to independence by developing concentration, coordination, self esteem, and at the same time learning to take responsibility and contribute to self and others.
-Many years ago I was told that it is possible to run a Montessori school with Practical Life activities alone but it would never be possible to run a Montessori School without the exercises of Practical Life.
+For in the process of peeling a carrot, the young child is walking the road to independence by developing concentration, coordination, and self-esteem, while learning to take responsibility and contribute to self and others.
+Many years ago, I was told that it is possible to run a Montessori school with Practical Life activities alone, but it would never be possible to run a Montessori School without the exercises of Practical Life.
 From my observations over many years, this is something I wholeheartedly believe in.

 Climbing up the step ladder and washing the windows, cleaning all the tables at the end of the morning, wheeling the morning tea trolley laden with crockery out to the kitchen; it is such a pleasure to watch pure joy emerge from the children who work with these kinds of practical activities.
 I have an image in mind of a little child who comes rushing through the door in the morning without even stopping to remove her backpack.
 There is only one thought in mind: ‘If I get there quickly, I will be able to peel and slice the egg!’
-For this is what she currently needs in order to set herself free.
-To support her quest, is to support that famous call of the child, ‘Help me to do it by myself’.
+For this is what she currently needs to set herself free.
+Her quest is to support that famous call of the child, ‘Help me to do it by myself’.

 Camilla Browne, Montessori at Otari Preschool, Wilton, Wellington, New Zealand

 I feel privileged to work in an environment that allows the younger child to experience the daily stimulation of older role models, who in turn flourish through the responsibility of leadership.
-This cycle is continuous as those being mentored in turn aspire to be the role model.
-The Montessori learning environment promotes the understanding that children not only learn ‘with’ each other, but ‘from’ each other thus minimising the need for adult guidance and intervention.
-From a teaching perspective it enables the teacher to observe, support, assess and evaluate the learning that occurs.
-This sense of community allows the children to become confident in their environment and in themselves, using the knowledge and skills they acquire to express their own ideas and creativity.
-It assists them to recognise their value, to respect the creative process of others and develop a willingness to share regardless of the risks.
+This cycle is continuous as those being mentored, in turn aspire to be the role model.
+The Montessori learning environment promotes the understanding that children not only learn ‘with’ each other but ‘from’ each other, thus minimising the need for adult guidance and intervention.
+From a teaching perspective, it enables the teacher to observe, support, assess and evaluate the learning.
+This sense of community allows the children to become confident in their environment and themselves, using the knowledge and skills they acquire to express their own ideas and creativity.
+It assists them in recognising their value, respecting the creative process of others and developing a willingness to share regardless of the risks.

-Only yesterday a young child reinforced for me again that the children’s observations of their peers are just as reliable as their teachers!
+Only yesterday, a young child reinforced for me again that the children’s observations of their peers are just as reliable as their teachers!
 After taking off and hanging up her own hat and jacket, Lilliana, 22 months, became aware of her 12-month-old peer, Abby, struggling to do the same.
-Lilliana quickly turned to help and ably assisted Abby to remove her hat and coat.
+Lilliana quickly turned to help and ably assisted Abby in removing her hat and coat.
 Children develop social awareness and competency through an understanding of the everyday patterns which exist in their lives and the lives of others.
-Abby will soon be able to complete the task for herself and eventually will play the role of mentor.
+Abby will soon be able to complete the task for herself and eventually will play the mentor role.

 Anne-Marie Love, Montessori Children’s House Wanaka, Wanaka, New Zealand

 Nature has presented many gifts to a child, not least of which is energy and curiosity!
-Unfortunately, such energy is often squashed and seen as a source of irritation in the midst of the busy lives of adults.
-So too in primary schools that are required to deliver a curriculum decided upon by those who do not necessarily understand the child’s drive to do, to act independently, to work on their own interests at their own pace.
+But unfortunately, such energy is often squashed and seen as a source of irritation amid the busy lives of adults.
+So too, in primary schools that are required to deliver a curriculum decided upon by those who do not necessarily understand the child’s drive to do, to act independently, to work on their own interests at their own pace.

 Recently I showed the principals of two of our local primary schools around our Montessori early childhood centre.
-Their interest was piqued by the children who enter their state primary schools after having attended our Montessori centre.
-How satisfying it was to observe our class of children working together side by side, in harmony with one another on work freely chosen.
+Their interest was piqued by the children who entered their state primary schools after having attended our Montessori centre.
+It was satisfying to observe our class of children working together side by side, in harmony with one another, on work freely chosen.